 No, the King was not supposed to die.
 And the King was definitely not supposed to die by crucifixion.
 He was supposed to come and make life better.

 This did not fit the narrative.
 In their minds, this wasn’t how it was supposed to play out.
-They were crushed.
+And they were crushed.

 But you and I know that it was part of the narrative.
 Since we have the benefit of hindsight, we understand that it was part of the plan from the beginning that the King die in our place, for our sins.
-It was by dying for us that He would give us life and make our lives eternally better.
+It was by dying for us, as a substitute, that He would give us life and make our lives eternally better.

 This was part of God’s plan.
 Just add the miracle of the resurrection and the crucifixion of the King would not be as tragic and hopeless as it seemed.